google/fonts/.github/ISSUE_TEMPLATE/issue-report-template.md

 ---
-name: Issue report template
+name: Font Bug report template
 about: Create an issue report to help us improve
 title: ''
-labels: ''
+labels: 'II Font Bug'
 assignees: ''

 ---

+Precise the font name in title, if one font is concerned.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.